iterative/dvc.org/content/docs/start/visualization.md

 ## Autogenerating plots from deep learning code

-An important issue for deep learning projects is to observe in which epoch training loss and validation loss differs.
-DVC helps in that regard with its integrations to deep learning libraries via DVCLive.
+An important issue for deep learning projects is to observe in which epoch do training and validation loss differ.
+DVC helps in that regard with its Python integrations to deep learning libraries via [DVCLive].

 The example project uses Keras to train a classifier, and we have a DVCLive callback that visualizes the training and validation loss for each epoch.
 We